top of page

 Roston Dugmore World Champ Hopeful

-Roston’s love for all things aviation was born when he was only three years old as a young boy he spent a lot of time with his grandfather and he was a model flyer.
-He started flying control line planes at the age of 4 and was SA Junior Control Line Aerobatics Champion in 2006, 2007 and 2008.
-It didn’t take long for Roston to master the art of Radio flying he proved to have natural talent and by the age of nine he started flying competitions.
-He started RC Aerobatics when he was 11 and he is presently the SA Junior Indoor Model Aerobatics champion.
+Roston's passion for aviation began at the age of three.
+As a young boy, he spent considerable time with his grandfather, who was a model flyer.
+He began flying control line planes at four years old and became the SA Junior Control Line Aerobatics Champion in 2006, 2007, and 2008.
+Roston quickly excelled in Radio flying, demonstrating a natural talent, and by nine, he was participating in competitions.
+He ventured into RC Aerobatics at 11 and is currently the SA Junior Indoor Model Aerobatics champion.

-In August 2013, Roston came 24th in the competition and was placed in first the junior position at The World Air Sports Federation’s World F3A Championships for aerobatic model aircraft.
-Once again in 2015 Roston made it to the World Championships where he managed a very respectable 49th overall position and 7th in the junior competition.
-The South African team came 12th overall.
+In August 2013, Roston secured 24th place in the competition and achieved the top junior position at The World Air Sports Federation's World F3A Championships for aerobatic model aircraft.
+In 2015, Roston returned to the World Championships, earning a commendable 49th place overall and 7th in the junior category.
+The South African team finished 12th overall.

-In November this year the South Africans hope to compete in the 30th FAI world F3A championships in Argentina, to make this a reality they will need some sponsorship.
-The estimated cost per team member will be in the vicinity of R75000 each and unfortunately this has to be raised by the team.
-The team consists of 3 pilots and a team manager.
-The team chosen to compete in Argentina are Roston Dugmore, Andre Stockwell, Clinton Carter Brown and team manager Grant Brook.
+In November this year, the South Africans aim to participate in the 30th FAI World F3A Championships in Argentina.
+To achieve this goal, they will require sponsorship.
+The estimated cost for each team member is approximately R75,000, which the team must raise themselves.
+The team is composed of three pilots and a team manager: Roston Dugmore, Andre Stockwell, Clinton Carter Brown, and team manager Grant Brook.

 We wish Roston and the Team the Greatest Success in Argentina, if anyone is interested in sponsoring the team please feel free to contact me on editor@flightlineweekly.co.za and I will forward you all their contact details.